What Is Matcha? Everything You Need To Know

 Ceremonial grade matcha is the highest quality of matcha available.
 It is meant for preparing tea drinks and is typically used in Japanese tea ceremonies.
 It has a bright green color, a sweeter taste, and is more finely ground than other grades of matcha.

-Premium grade matcha is slightly lower quality than ceremonial but still contains many beneficial properties and can be used for drinking or baking.
+Premium grade matcha is slightly lower quality than ceremonial, but still contains many beneficial properties and can be used for drinking or baking.

 Culinary-grade matcha is the lowest quality of matcha available, making it more suitable for baking recipes where the flavor isn’t as important.
 Ceremonial-grade tea is much more expensive than culinary-grade.
 However, do not opt for this type if you use your matcha to make drinks.
 If you plan to use your matcha to make matcha cookies or cake, then opt for the culinary grade.